Small but experienced

 Our small, but strong team bring experience from right across the education system.

-Gillian took up post as the first Chief Executive of the Scottish College for Educational Leadership on 1 September 2014.
-She has worked in Scottish education for 26 years and has held posts as a Primary Teacher, Senior Teacher, Depute Head Teacher and Head Teacher in schools in Glasgow, North Ayrshire and East Ayrshire.
+Gillian has worked in Scottish education for 28 years and has held posts as a Primary Teacher, Senior Teacher, Depute Head Teacher and Head Teacher in schools in Glasgow, North and East Ayrshire.

-Gillian was Head of Educational Services at GTC Scotland for three years before becoming Chief Executive.
-At GTC Scotland she led the revision of the Professional Standards and the pilot programmes of Professional Update, which was rolled out nationally in August 2014.
-She sees these developments as crucial in maintaining and enhancing teacher professionalism in Scotland.
+Gillian was Head of Educational Services at GTC Scotland for three years before becoming Chief Executive where she led the revision of the Professional Standards and the pilot programmes of Professional Update, which was rolled out nationally in August 2014.

-She has been a member of a number of national education groups with a focus on professional learning and leadership, including the National Partnership sub-group focusing on leadership and the National Implementation Board.
-She is currently a member of the Strategic Board for Teacher Education and the Advisory Group for the Scottish Attainment Challenge.
-She contributes regularly to educational conferences, seminars and events in Scotland, the UK and overseas.
+She has been a member of a number of national educational groups with a focus on professional learning and leadership.
+She is currently a member of the Strategic Board for Teacher Education and the Head Teacher Recruitment working group.

 From 1 April 2018, when SCEL and its programmes transferred to Education Scotland, Lesley was appointed as Director of SCEL Programmes with responsibility for SCEL’s suite of programmes and the Framework for Educational Leadership.